 When supporting your project, your previous, or new vendor, will start by delimiting independent parts of business logic into microservices.

-Now you can perform acceptance testing to ensure each service has its own small and scalable database which can be transmitted to other server, with much simpler and understandable API documentation.
+Now you can perform acceptance testing to ensure each service has its own small and scalable database which can be transmitted to another server, with much simpler and understandable API documentation.
 The added bonus—no vendor lock anymore!

 Our example of microservices: Recently we developed DueFocus, an application for time and resource management for efficient project management.
 We chose to go with Golang microservices primarily because of freedom it gives.
 We can quickly test and modify any function without affecting the rest or being dependent on a particular team while Go for backend gives us great speed.